Thug-Lyfe/database_ass_10/README.md

 plt.plot(us_try_x,us_try_y,'rp',us_below_x,us_below_y,'gp',us_upper_x,us_upper_y,'cp',)
 plt.show()
 ```
-And they look like this:
+And they look like this: where green is below secondary level, cyan is above secondary level and red is tertiary level education.

+The x axis is the percentage of adults at that level of education

+The y axis is the life expectancy.

 ![plot_iceland](https://github.com/Thug-Lyfe/database_ass_10/blob/master/iceland.png "iceland plot")
 ![plot_usa](https://github.com/Thug-Lyfe/database_ass_10/blob/master/usa.png "usa plot")